Celiac Disease Antibody Tests

 Celiac disease blood tests measure the amount of particular antibodies in the blood.
 The most common tests include:

-- Deamidated gliadin peptide (DGP) antibodies (anti-DGP), IgA or IgG – may be positive in some people with celiac disease who are negative for anti-tTG, especially children less than 2 years old.
-It may sometimes be ordered with or following an anti-tTG test, especially if anti-tTG is negative.
+- Deamidated gliadin peptide (DGP) antibodies (anti-DGP), IgA or IgG — may be used in some people with suspected celiac disease who are negative for anti-tTG, especially children younger than 2 years old.
 DGP IgG testing along with anti-tTG IgG is recommended by the American College of Gastroenterology for people who have low IgA or IgA deficiency.
 If the anti-DGP test is positive, it may be used to monitor celiac disease.

 - Anti-endomysial antibodies (EMA) -— antibodies developed in reaction to the ongoing damage to the intestinal lining; it has been found that tTg is the substance detected in this test.
 Almost 100% of people with active celiac disease and 70% of those with dermatitis herpetiformis (another gluten-sensitive condition that causes an itchy, burning, blistering rash on the skin) will have the IgA class of anti-EMA antibodies.
 The test is more difficult to do and interpret properly than anti-tTg so it is used less often.